 Mankind, My children

-In my first blog post (Week 1, blog post 1) I asked that you commit to following my twice weekly blog for a few weeks to give me a chance to explain the most important issues affecting our joint survival.
+In my first blog post I asked that you commit to following my blog for a few weeks to give me a chance to explain the most important issues affecting our joint survival.
 Subsequent Blog posts have started to give you some facts about the big and important Global issues that need to be addressed and what sorts of actions you personally could take.
-In today’s Blog post, I want to talk about DECENT WORK AND ECONOMIC GROWTH.
+In today’s Blog post, I want to talk about Decent Work and Economic Growth.

-Global unemployment is increasing and by 2012 there were nearly 202 million unemployed of which 75 million were young men and women.
-Since nearly 2.2 billion people live on incomes below $2 / day, poverty eradication can only be achieved if we can find stable and well paid jobs for all.
+There were 172 million unemployed in 2018 and of even those, who were working, more than one quarter of workers in low-and middle-income countries were living in extreme or moderate poverty.
+Since 736 million people live on incomes of less than US$ 1.90 a day, poverty eradication can only be achieved if we can find stable and well paid jobs for all.
 Agriculture remains the single biggest employer and source of income for 40% of the world so helping poor farmers and poor workers to have a living wage can help.
 Education can lift people out of poverty and research shows that 40% literacy is needed for a country to achieve rapid economic development.
 However, 124 million children and adolescents are not in school so will never be able to aspire to better paid jobs.
-We need to to do more to change this.
+We need to do more to change this.

 Do you feel guilty when watching TV reports about the suffering of the poor in developing countries?
 Are you frustrated that not enough is done to reduce the inequality and unfairness that denies opportunities to hundreds of millions in much of the world?
 Now is your chance to do something to change the world!